 A significant obstacle to the well-being of our society is lack of access to quality health care.
-South Florida is the poorest urban area in the United States.
-Miami-Dade County has 450,000 residents without insurance, and a large immigrant population.
+South Florida is one of the poorest urban area in the United States, with almost a third of our residents living below the poverty level based on the 2012 US Census.
+Miami-Dade County has over 400,000 residents without insurance (20% of its population), and a large residing immigrant population.
 The University of Miami Miller School of Medicine (UMMSM) recognizes this issue, and the student body consistently seeks ways to serve as a community partner.
-In recognition of this, in 1993 UMSM was the first recipient of the American Association of Medical Colleges (AAMC) Outstanding Community Service Award.
+In recognition of this, UMMSM was the first recipient of the American Association of Medical Colleges (AAMC) Outstanding Community Service Award in 1993.

-Founded in 2000, Wolfson DOCS is a student run, non-profit organization endorsed by the UMMSM administration.
-In 2006, Wolfson DOCS received a generous donation and was officially renamed the Mitchell Wolfson Sr. Department of Community Service.
-Last year wolfson DOCS brought health screening and educational services to over 1,500 patients through the volunteer efforts of over 250 medical students and 50 physicians.
+Founded in 2000, the UM DOCS is a student run, non-profit organization endorsed by the UMMSM administration.
+In 2006, DOCS received a generous donation to officially be renamed as the Mitchell Wolfson Sr. Department of Community Service.
+Last year, DOCS brought health screening and educational services to over 1,800 patients through the volunteer efforts of over 300 medical students and 50 physicians.
 This year we estimate at least 2,000 patients will be served.
-The Mitchell Wolfson Sr. DOCS holds annual fairs in 8 different needy communities in Miami-Dade, Monroe, and Broward counties and a free weekly clinic for medically underserved populations.
+The Mitchell Wolfson Sr. DOCS holds 10 annual fairs in various communities throughout Miami-Dade, Monroe, and Broward counties, with an additional 4 free clinics operating for these medically underserved populations.
 We screen for the most prevalent diseases in our community including; hypertension, diabetes, dyslipidemia, vision loss, obesity, and depression, as well as colon, breast, cervical, and skin cancers.
 Using a referral system of free clinics, we also act as a portal for entry to care for those patients identified to be at risk.

-Although the manpower behind the Wolfson DOCS is provided by the generosity of our students, faculty, and staff volunteers, there are still significant operating costs involved with bringing free health care to our own community and to those abroad.
+Although the manpower behind DOCS is provided by the generosity of our students, faculty, and staff volunteers, there are still significant operating costs involved with bringing free health care to our own community.
 If you wish to donate funds or supplies to our cause, please click here.

 - Leading: Fostering students’ leadership abilities among peers, colleagues and patients.